 Distribution alignment vs Extent alignment for 2166 species mapped in both Aquamaps and IUCN datasets.

-The upper right quadrant (quadrant 1) comprises species whose maps largely agree (better than median value) in both spatial distribution and the area of described ranges. (n = 400; 18.5 %)
+The upper right quadrant (q 1) comprises species whose maps largely agree (better than median value) in both spatial distribution and the area of described ranges. (n = 400; 18.5 %)

-The upper left quadrant (quadrant 2) comprises species whose maps agree well in distribution, but disagree in extent. (n = 684; 31.6 %)
+The upper left quadrant (q 2) comprises species whose maps agree well in distribution, but disagree in extent. (n = 684; 31.6 %)

-The lower right quadrant (quadrant 3) includes species for which the paired maps generally agree in range extent, but disagree on where those ranges lie - a more problematic mismatch than that indicated by quadrant 2. (n = 681; 31.4 %)
+The lower right quadrant (q 3) includes species for which the paired maps generally agree in range extent, but disagree on where those ranges lie - a more problematic mismatch than that indicated by quadrant 2. (n = 681; 31.4 %)

-The lower left quadrant (quadrant 4) indicates species for which the map pairs fail to agree in both area and distribution. (n = 401; 18.5 %)
+The lower left quadrant (q 4) indicates species for which the map pairs fail to agree in both area and distribution. (n = 401; 18.5 %)

 Figure 3 (b, c):